 As usual, I want to give you all of the man-facts without bogging you down into reams and reams of information that, let’s be honest, many of you are not going to read.
-So to assist you here I have included links to the relative headings below so that for those of you who are interested (or have a trivia night coming up) can gain some knowledge and those who just want me to get on with the manly uses can jump straight there!
+So to assist you here I have included links to the relative headings below, so for those of you who are interested (or have a trivia night coming up) can gain some knowledge.
+And those who just want me to get on with the manly uses can jump straight there!

 What is peppermint?

-Peppermint (Mentha × piperita) is actually a hybrid species of a cross between watermint and spearmint and relatively new in modern terms having only really been identified and studied since the mid-1700’s.
+Peppermint (Mentha × piperita) is actually a hybrid species of a cross between watermint and spearmint.
+It is relatively new in modern terms having only really been identified and studied since the mid-1700’s.
 Spearmint, on the other hand traces back to mythological and biblical times and in ancient Rome was used in digestive disorders.

-The most common use of peppermint in a non-essential oil capacity is in Peppermint Tea which is promoted to assist with digestive complaints, headaches, bad breath, colds and sniffles, low energy levels and concentration issues.
+The most common use of peppermint in a non-essential oil capacity is in Peppermint Tea.
+It assists with digestive complaints, headaches, bad breath, colds and sniffles, low energy levels and concentration issues.
 Most of which I will probably repeat throughout this post as benefits of the essential oil as well.
-It is also used as a flavour in toothpaste and chewing gum.
+It is also a flavor in toothpaste and chewing gum.